MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-debug-cloud-services-virtual-machines.md

 ---
-title: Debug an Azure cloud service or virtual machine
+title: Debug an Azure Cloud Services (extended support) or virtual machine
-description: Debug an Azure cloud service or virtual machine in Visual Studio by running the operation on your local computer or debugging remotely in Azure.
+description: Debug an Azure Cloud Services (extended support) or virtual machine in Visual Studio by running the operation on your local computer or debugging remotely in Azure.
 author: mikejo5000
 manager: mijacobs
 ms.topic: how-to